Will patenting and exploiting this work stop me from carrying out further research in this area?

 Who should I approach first of all?

-Any of our commercialization executives.
+Any of our Public Relations officers.
 They'll ensure that you are then passed to the best person for you to work with.

 How can I take my technology to market?

-DTVC are here to support the transition of a commercially relevant technology from an early stage of development to a commercial product
+TC&E are here to support the transition of a commercially relevant technology from an early stage of development to a commercial product.

 What should I do if a company wants to talk to me (or vice versa)?